A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Summary and Conclusions

+We expect these drawbacks can be mitigated by statistical frameworks (e.g., Bayesian optimization) designed to track and optimally minimize uncertainties throughout a parameter space.

-This approach can potentially be generalized/adapted in several ways.
-For example, basis vectors could be periodically enriched by performing kinetic simulations sparsely throughout parameter space.
-Additionally, suitable basis vectors could potentially be formulated without the need for a nonlinear kinetic simulation by, e.g., taking inspiration from linear eigenmodes or otherwise using physics-based intuition.
-We also note that the closure coefficients tend to center around 0, as shown in Fig.~\ref{example 2}, suggesting that a deeper look at the raw statistics of the closure may prove fruitful.
+Various generalizations can be imagined.
+For example, suitable basis vectors could perhaps be formulated without the need for a nonlinear kinetic simulation by, e.g., taking inspiration from (multiple) linear eigenmodes or conducting a deeper study of nonlinear modifications to the linear eigenmodes.

+This work also represents one of the most thorough examinations of HP closures in comparison with nonlinear kinetic simulations.
+The HP closures were observed to produce phase mixing rates far above the nonlinear kinetic values in this gradient-driven system.
+Various improvements could be envisioned to mitigate this,for example, retaining some additional number of moments in the system.
+Notably, despite the discrepancy in phase mixing rates, the heat flux predictions were much more accurate and competitive with the LMM closure.
+The connection (or lack thereof) between phase mixing rates and heat fluxes is a compelling open question.

-Moreover, although this method was tested here in a simple system, the approach can be easily generalized to a more comprehensive toroidal system (e.g. that described in Ref.~\cite{mandell_dorland_landreman_2018}) and, potentially, to other closure problems (e.g. curvature terms, FLR effects, etc.).
-This method could also be applied to stellarator optimization problems by extending it to the fluid models developed in Ref.~\cite{hegna2018}.
-In short, the application of robust closures like the one proposed here to realistic simulations of tokamak or stellarator plasmas holds the promise of enabling efficient exploration of fusion configurations with the ultimate goal of optimizing fusion performance.
+The application of closures like the one proposed here to simulations of more comprehensive tokamak or stellarator systems may enable efficient exploration of fusion configurations with the ultimate goal of optimizing fusion performance.

+{\em Acknowledgements.--} This research used resources of the Texas Advanced Computing Center (TACC) at The University of Texas at Austin.
+The authors would like to acknowledge Michael Nastac for useful discussions.
+This work was supported by U.S. DOE Contract No. DE-FG02-04ER54742 and U.S. DOE Office of Fusion Energy Sciences Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE-SC0018429.